mgomes/dl/README.md

-# dl (WIP)
+# dl

-Can potentially increase your download speeds by downloading files with concurrent streams.
+Downloads files utilizing concurrent connections.
+For ISPs, this can really increase download speeds.

 Written as a proof of concept to compare against the Crystal version of the same utility: https://github.com/mgomes/grab